dahliamalkhi/dahliamalkhi.github.io/_pages/about.md

 # Technology Impact

-For over two decades, my work has been straddling by choice between foundational and applied research.
-I published over 150 papers; recent ones are listed on my homepage, DBLP keeps track of the rest.
+I enjoy working on questions that emerge from the engineering of real systems.

-I was fortunate to bring several scientific results into fruition within leading industrial platforms.
+I spent the past two decades working on bringing scientific innovation into fruition in several leading industrial settings.
 Below, I tell the stories of four technologies I participated in creating.

-## HotStuff and DiemBFT -- Co-Inventor and Technical Lead, at VMware 2016, Diem(Libra) 2019
+## HotStuff at VMware 2016 and DiemBFT at Diem(Libra) 2019

 Renewed interest in the Blockchain world on scaling and robustifying the long standing problem of asynchronous Byzantine Fault Tolerant (BFT) Consensus.